Federal Social Security and Medicare Tax on Unreported Tip Income

 Historical Past-Year Versions of Federal Form 4137

-We have a total of eight past-year versions of Form 4137 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of Form 4137 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 While we do our best to keep our list of Federal Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.